hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - C32-to-C16 high-half slice materializes once with local DMA3D plus Spatz vector copy; the focused H2/W3/C32 package passes at 105,347 ns.
-- Full YOLO compilation now passes both resize operations, all three MaxPools, and the first three head transposes, then stops at DFL transpose op 236.
+- Full YOLO compilation now passes both resize operations, all three MaxPools, the first three head transposes, and the fused DFL16 chain, then stops at the full-schedule TCDM capacity check.

 ### Other retained evidence